CrossRef/event-data-user-guide/docs/best-practice/up-to-date.md

  - if a Tweet was deleted by its author, we are obliged to remove it from Event Data
  - if we ran a report that indicated that we produced obviously incorrect data as a result of a software bug, we may mark Events as having been deleted or edited.

-When an event is updated, we will add the an `updated` field, an `updated-date` field and an `updated-reason`.
+When an Event is updated, we will add the an `updated` field, an `updated-date` field and an `updated-reason`.
 The `updated` field will have a value of:

  - `deleted`
    - when a Tweet is deleted.
 We will remove the Tweet content (tweet ID and author) but retain all other parts of the Event